-The OECA provides opportunities for high school students to earn college credit by taking courses offered through a variety of early college programs.
+Early College Access provides opportunities for high school students to earn college credit by taking courses offered through a variety of early college programs.

 Every course taken through an early college experience is equivalent to the same course offered at Massasoit Community College.

 The Commonwealth Dual Enrollment Partnership provides opportunities for Massachusetts high school students to take college-level courses at a discounted price and earn credit toward high school completion and their future college degrees.
 Priority is given to first-generation college students and students interested in STEM fields (Science, Technology, Engineering, and Mathematics).